Sexual victimization of Native American women: National Institute of Justice research report

-National Intimate Partner and Sexual Violence Survey
+National Intimate Partner and Sexual Violence Survey (NISVS)

-These findings from the National Intimate Partner and Sexual Violence Survey (NISVS) highlight the violence experienced by American Indian and Alaska Native adults.
+Findings from the National Intimate Partner and Sexual Violence Survey (NISVS) highlight the violence experienced by Native American and Alaska Native adults.
 The reported figures reveal that 83 percent of these individuals, or almost 3 million people, have experienced some form of violence in their lifetime.
 This violence ranges from psychological aggression to physical violence by intimate partners, stalking, or sexual violence.
 Both women and men in these communities are victimized at similar rates, with rates of 84.3 percent for women and 81.6 percent for men.
 However, women experience significantly higher rates of sexual violence and stalking compared to men.

-In terms of lifetime victimization, American Indian and Alaska Native women experience 1.2 times as much victimization as Caucasian women, while men from these communities experience victimization at a rate 1.3 times higher than Caucasian men.
-More than two in five American Indian and Alaska Native female victims reported physical injuries as a result of this violence, and almost half needed services, most commonly medical care and legal services.
+In terms of lifetime victimization, Native American and Alaska Native women experience 1.2 times as much victimization as Caucasian women, while men from these communities experience victimization at a rate 1.3 times higher than Caucasian men.
+More than two in five Native American and Alaska Native female victims reported physical injuries because of this violence, and almost half needed services, most commonly medical care and legal services.
 More than a third were unable to receive these services.
 Most victims of violence experienced at least one act of violence committed by someone of a different race.
-This rate is 97 percent for women and 90 percent for men, while fewer victims experienced violence by an American Indian or Alaska Native.
+This rate is 97 percent for women and 90 percent for men, while fewer victims experienced violence by an Native American or Alaska Native.
 This supports the call for the sovereign right of federally recognized tribes to prosecute non-Indian individuals for crimes committed on tribal lands, a right that had been denied until recently.